fengalin/media-toc/README.md

 - Seek in the media by clicking on the waveform, on the timeline or in the chapters list.
 - Zoom in/out the waveform on the time axis.
+- Add/remove a chapter.
+Note that you can't export the result yet.

 ## <a name='ui'></a>Screenshots
 ### UI with a video file